edwardhan925192/News_cluster/sccl/README.md

 The data format is (text, text1, text2) where text1 and text2 are the column names of augmented pairs.
  See our NAACL paper for details about the learning objective.

-Step-1. download the original datastes from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data
+Step-1.
+Augment data.
+Follow the instruction in News_cluster/Aug

-step-2. then obtain the augmented data using the code in ./AugData/
+step-2.
+Run the code

-step-3 run the code via the following:

 ```python
 !python main.py \